Global Mind Tests

 How to improve reaction time

-Most improvements come from better consistency and fewer slow outliers.
-Short practice sessions, better sleep, fewer distractions and regular activity usually help more than gimmicks.
+Most improvements come from better consistency and fewer slow outliers, not from hacks.
+Short practice sessions, better sleep and fewer distractions usually help the most.

 FAQ